This Fact Sheet is not relevant in your region

 For more information, see our Debt Arrangement Scheme fact sheet.

-If you owe more than £10,000, your lender may threaten to make you bankrupt.
-In Scotland this is also known as sequestration.
-They will usually only do this if they think you have assets, such as another house, that would be sold to pay your debt if you were bankrupt.
+Your lender may threaten to make you bankrupt (also known as sequestration).
+You must owe your lender at least £5,000 for them to be able to petition for your bankruptcy.
+Usually, lenders only consider bankruptcy if they think you have assets, such as another house, that would be sold to pay your debt if you were bankrupt.

 You may also be able to make yourself bankrupt.
 There are different ways of going bankrupt and different rules about how much you need to owe.
 Bankruptcy is a last resort, but it can be a suitable option if you have lots of debt you cannot pay back.
 There are important disadvantages, and a fee to pay, so it is very important that you get full advice first to make sure it is right for you.
 If you are threatened with bankruptcy, or would like to talk about making yourself bankrupt, contact us for advice.